sylabs/examples/file-generating/ronn/README.md

 ## Usage:

-For this example, let make a manpage for this container.
+For this example, let's make a manpage for this container.

 First, download the markdown file: